-There are dozens of smaller venues offering live music on a daily basis and I promise you’ll be spoilt for choice.
-You could be in a crowd of thousands or just a few dozens and that’s what makes Glasgow so special.
+There are dozens of smaller venues offering live music daily and I promise you’ll be spoilt for choice.
+You could be in a crowd of thousands or just a few dozen and that’s what makes Glasgow so special.
 It’s diversity in places, people and experiences to have.

 11.)
 Find The People’s Palace